ADF dancers: Navy event slammed over 'inappropriate' performance

 — MandyMoo 😎 (@Moo5Sa) April 13, 2021

-The performance comes as Mr Thompson called the ADF “too woke”, and argued it had lurched “too far to the left”.
+The performance came as Mr Thompson called the ADF “too woke”, and argued it had lurched “too far to the left”.

 “Having Minister Dutton at the helm and leading our Australian Defence Force, we’re bringing back our core values,” Mr Thompson said.